 It can be tricky to discern exactly what happens each day in treatment, as the routine can vary.

 In treatment, you should receive some form of agenda for each day of the week.
-The agenda lets you know what's happening when, and what activities you should participate in.
+This will give a clear indication of what activities happen when, where, and what's expected of you.